taha-d3v/offensive-tools/README.md

-# Custom Offensive tools made for the sake of Learning Tools 🛠️
+# Custom List Offensive tools made for the sake of Learning  🛠️

 A collection of **custom-made tools** created for learning and experimentation with programming concepts.